JuliaStats/MixedModels.jl/docs/src/constructors.md

 DisplayAs.Text(ans) # hide
 ```

-### Float-point type in the model
+### Floating-point type in the model

 The type of `fm1`
 ```@example Main
 typeof(fm1)
 ```
-includes the floating point type used internally for the various matrices, vectors, etc. that represent the model.
+includes the floating point type used internally for the various matrices, vectors, and scalars that represent the model.
 At present, this will always be `Float64` because the parameter estimates are optimized using the [`NLopt` package](https://github.com/JuliaOpt/NLopt.jl) which calls compiled C code that only allows for optimization with respect to a `Float64` parameter vector.

 So in theory other floating point types, such as `BigFloat` or `Float32`, can be used to define a model but in practice only `Float64` works at present.